FAQs

 Direct model

-• To join the Confirmation of Payee service, organisations must be FCA or NCA regulated and authorised to perform payment service activities.
+• To join the Confirmation of Payee service, organisations must be FCA or NCA regulated and authorised to perform payment service activities

-• The organisation must be an account holding PSP that has customers (personal or business) reachable by a sort code and account number.
+• The organisation must be an account holding PSP that has customers (personal or business) reachable by a sort code and account number

 • Organisations that do not own their own sort code, but offer accounts addressable by Secondary Reference Data (SRD).